Dave Jones (footballer, born 1956): Post-Hartlepool

-In April 2018, Jones applied for the role of head coach of the Malaysian national team but was unsuccessful.
+In April 2018, Jones applied for the role of head coach of the Singapore national team but was unsuccessful.

 Jones began working as a consultant at Bury in July 2019.
 His first task with the club was helping them to appoint Paul Wilkinson as manager.
 Jones left Bury following the club's expulsion from the Football League in August 2019.

 Acquittal of child abuse

 In June 1999, Jones was formally questioned by police over alleged sexual abuse at St George's School in Formby, Merseyside, a home for children with educational and behavioural problems, where he had been employed as a care worker from 1986 to 1990.
 After voluntarily attending the police station, he was arrested then questioned, before being released on bail without charge.

 He was subsequently charged on 27 September with nine offences against young boys of indecent assault and child cruelty.
 He denied all the allegations and stated he was "confident that [his] innocence will be established in due course".
 He appeared before Merseyside Magistrates Court on 2 November 1999, where he formally pleaded not guilty to all charges and was granted bail.

 The case reached Liverpool Crown Court in December 2000, by which time Jones had left Southampton.
 He stood trial on an eventual 21 charges, which was swiftly reduced to 14, after two other alleged victims pulled out of proceedings on the eve of the trial.
 After a further alleged victim declined to appear or refused to give evidence, the judge directed the jury during the fourth day of proceedings to return a formal not guilty verdict on four charges relating to the absent party.
-After decreeing a retrial would not be "just" on the remaining charges, the judge recorded not guilty verdicts on the remaining ten charges.
+After the prosecution stated a retrial would not be "just" on the remaining charges, the judge recorded not guilty verdicts on the remaining ten charges.
 Jones was cleared of all allegations.

 One of the key alleged victims was later found to have fabricated their claim of abuse in Jones' and other cases brought from Operation Care – the police investigation into child abuse – to win compensation.
-Jones himself later spoke bitterly of the handling of the case and claimed it was the cause of his father's death, who had died shortly after the allegations became public.
+Jones himself later spoke bitterly of the handling of the case and believed it was the cause of his father's death, who had died shortly after the allegations became public.